Contact Levi & Korsinsky by October 29, 2024 Deadline to Join Class Action Against Super Micro Computer, Inc.(SMCI)

 NEW YORK, Oct.
-8, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Super Micro Computer, Inc. ("Super Micro Computer, Inc." or the "Company") (NASDAQ: SMCI) of a class action securities lawsuit.
+11, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Super Micro Computer, Inc. ("Super Micro" or the "Company") (NASDAQ: SMCI) of a class action securities lawsuit.

-CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Super Micro Computer, Inc. investors who were adversely affected by alleged securities fraud between February 2, 2021 and August 28, 2024.
+CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Super Micro investors who were adversely affected by alleged securities fraud between February 2, 2021 and September 25, 2024.
 Follow the link below to get more information and be contacted by a member of our team:

 SMCI investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.